microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 1. Click **Save** to save the connection string

-   >**Note** - Connection Strings configured here will be available as environment variables, prefixed with connection type for Java apps (also for PHP, Python and Node apps).
-In the `DataAccess.java`file under `src/main/java/com/microsoft/example` folder, we retrieve the connection string using the following code
+   {% include note.html content="Connection Strings configured here will be available as environment variables, prefixed with connection type for Java apps (also for PHP, Python and Node apps).
+In the `DataAccess.java` file under `src/main/java/com/microsoft/example` folder, we retrieve the connection string using the following code:

     ````Java
-    String conStr = System.getenv("MYSQLCONNSTR_MyShuttleDb");
+    String conStr = System.getenv('MYSQLCONNSTR_MyShuttleDb');
-    ````
+    ````   " %}

     You have now setup and configured the database needed to deploy and run the MyShuttle application.

 1. You should be able to login to the application now.
 Return back to the login page and try logging is using any of the username/password combination: